-Charitable giving is extremely rewarding.
+Charitable giving is extremely rewarding, especially in times of scarcity, as it can shift your mindset back to abundance.
 You will not only reap the benefit of knowing that you are helping to make a difference in this world, but when tax season comes you may enjoy a beneficial tax deduction as well.
-When it comes to minimizing federal income taxes, givers gain.